Laraine Newman: 2010s

 Newman provided her voice in Dr. Seuss' The Lorax and Wreck-It Ralph, and made guest voice appearances in SpongeBob SquarePants (as Plankton's grandmother), Doc McStuffins, and Harvey Street Kids.
 She voiced Queen Jipjorrulac, the mother of Mark Chang, in The Fairly OddParents, and the Wicked Witch of the West in Tom and Jerry and the Wizard of Oz, an animated direct-to-DVD film set during the events of the original 1939 film.

 On July 9, 2014, she appeared on Ken Reid's TV Guidance Counselor podcast.

 In 2017, the original cast of Saturday Night Live (including Newman) was inducted into the Television Academy Hall of Fame.

 2020s

-In 2025, she made a guest appearance during the Saturday Night Live 50th Anniversary Special where she reminiscences about her memories in Studio 8H and tries to share them with a stagehand named Chad (Pete Davidson).
+In 2025, she made a guest appearance during the Saturday Night Live 50th Anniversary Special in which she reminiscences about her memories in Studio 8H and tries to share them with a stagehand named Chad (Pete Davidson).

+She voiced Hattie Tetch / Mad Hatter in the second season of Batman: Caped Crusader.

 Writing

 Newman also works as a writer and editor.
 She is a contributing editor for the online magazine One For The Table, and she is an occasional contributor to the Huffington Post.
 She has contributed articles for the Los Angeles Times, The Believer, and McSweeney's.
 She wrote the foreword to the book version of the UCB Production Worst Laid Plans.
 In March 2021, she published her audio memoir May You Live in Interesting Times on Audible.